Relay

 • Photo + delivery-notes proof of delivery: Riders capture a photo and add notes at handoff (no signature).
 The merchant and customer can track the status in real time via a PIN-based tracking page.

 These features are built for Nigerian realities: network instability, cash-based transactions, and the need for fast, reliable delivery without the merchant having to manage a warehouse or riders.
+The FC dashboard gives the center operator a single view of all merchant inventory, rider workloads, and daily COD totals.
+Merchants see only their own orders and inventory levels through the merchant app.

 Which path is right for your business?